 If you’re worried about your greasy looking locks then it might be worth talking to your doctor who can perform a patch test to check if your scalp is producing too much sebum for any medical reason.

-Is it better to colour your hair when it’s dirty or clean?
+Is it better to color your hair when it’s dirty or clean?

 Since hair dye needs to penetrate the cuticle of your hair and grip onto the strands, it’s important to ensure your hair is clean and free of styling products.

-If your hair is dirty, the problem you’ll face is that your hair will take in colour unevenly, leaving you with patches of different colours instead of the deep, even colour that you might want.
+If your hair is dirty, the problem you’ll face is that your hair will take in color unevenly, leaving you with patches of different colors instead of the deep, even color that you might want.

 The solution here is to wash your hair well before dyeing it!